 - Add mushrooms, bell pepper and onion to mixture.
 Continue to cook on medium-high heat for 10 minutes until all vegetables are cooked through and slightly brown.
 Add spinach and pinch of salt, to taste.
 Cook for one more minute and then turn off heat.

-- While vegetables are cooking, prepare Happy Eggs to your liking (I made them over-easy, but you could easily scramble them instead) in a non-stick skillet pan.
+- While vegetables are cooking, prepare eggs to your liking in a non-stick skillet pan.
 Once cooked, gently place eggs atop your vegetable and potato mixture.
-Top with additional salt and fresh ground pepper.
+Top with additional salt and fresh ground pepper, optional.